The-Cloud-Dev/scratch2py/README.md

 s2py.getStudioComments('id')
 # Gets the comments of a studio based on the ID.
 s2py.postStudioComments('studio id','content','parent id','commentee id')
 # Posts a comment on a studio.
-(See s2py.postProjectComments for param)
+(See s2py.postProjectComments for param ^)
 s2py.followStudio('studio id')
 # Follows a studio based on the ID.
 s2py.unfollowStudio('Studio id')